Skip to Main Content

 Advanced Library Search Strategies

-Learn how the professionals search for articles, books, and other scholarly works through citation chasing and optimal keyword searching.
-This guide accompanies the Savvy Researcher workshop, "Advanced Search Strategies."
+Learn how to search for articles, books, and other scholarly works through citation chasing and optimal keyword searching.
+This guide accompanies the Savvy Researcher workshop, "Advanced Library Search Strategies."

 About Scopus